sosnus/iot-tul/docs/Node/manual.md

 ![alt text](https://github.com/jakuw/ttn-tul-1/blob/master/docs/Node/TME_board.jpg "Logo Title Text 1")
 ### Download Arduino IDE
-In our project we used 1.8.19.0 version.
+In our project we use 1.8.19.0 version.

 Link to the software is available on the website: https://www.arduino.cc/en/Main/Software.
 ### Test the Arduino Board